Priya-anandhan/Chatbot_using_NLP_AICTE_Cycle-4/README.md

 Interact with the Chatbot

-Type your queries in the terminal or via the web interface (if available).
+Enter queries in the terminal or web interface (if implemented).

 📊 Dataset & Model Training

-The chatbot uses a dataset of predefined intents and responses.
+The chatbot is trained on a dataset of predefined intents and responses.

-Text preprocessing techniques like tokenization, stemming, and lemmatization are applied.
+Data preprocessing includes stopword removal, stemming, and lemmatization.

-The model is trained using classification algorithms to map inputs to appropriate responses.
+A classification model is used to map user inputs to appropriate responses.

-**🎯 Project Goals**
+🎯 Project Objectives

-Develop an AI-driven chatbot that can effectively communicate with users.
+Build an AI-powered chatbot using NLP.

-Implement NLP techniques for improved understanding and response generation.
+Implement advanced text processing techniques.

-Ensure the chatbot is scalable and adaptable for various applications.
+Ensure a scalable and adaptable chatbot framework.

-**📜 AICTE Internship Report Submission**
+📜 AICTE Internship Report Submission

-This project is submitted as part of AICTE Internship Cycle-4.
+This project is submitted under AICTE Internship Cycle-4.

-It demonstrates the practical application of Natural Language Processing (NLP) in chatbot development.
+It demonstrates the application of Natural Language Processing (NLP).

-The repository contains code, documentation, and necessary files for evaluation.
+The repository contains all necessary files for evaluation.

-**🤝 Contributors**
+🤝 Contributors

-Priya Anandhan - Developer
+[Another Person's Name] - Developer

-**📬 Contact**
+📬 Contact

-For any queries, feel free to reach out via GitHub Issues or email.
+For queries, reach out via GitHub Issues or email.

-**📄 License**
+📄 License

 This project is open-source and available under the MIT License.